 As a speech dynamic, this slide supports you well.
 The audience will start from you, then they’ll enter the slide from the top left corner, then, drawn by reading gravity, they’ll see the bottom, and finally, they’ll be back to you.

-The Z-pattern is the typical layout humans follow to read texts.
+The Z-pattern is another tip for creating an effective presentation in powerpoint.
+It is the typical layout humans follow to read texts.
 Left to right then down to left and finally to the right.

 If you chain it you’ll immediately recognize yourself reading a book!

 Can you see it?
 Does this sound familiar to you?

 Bradley also suggests that if you stop at the first diagonal and close the path you get the so called Golden Triangle.
 The triangle defines an area of attention inside of it.

 Now let’s learn how to use this new pattern on to your slides.
 The first, most important, point of attention is that you need to know this diagram gives you the direction of the eyes and the different steps in a clear and prioritized order.
 However, this does not give you any information about the height of each diagonal.